Homeowners who want to shave off dollars from their monthly mortgage payment as well as save money on interest, might consider a mortgage recast.

 Recasting not only results in lower monthly payments but borrowers will also pay less interest over the life of the loan.
 For example, if your 30-year mortgage carries a principal balance of $200,000 with a 5 percent interest rate, you might pay $1,200 per month.
 If you spend $50,000 to recast your mortgage, plus a $250 recasting fee, you’ll end up saving almost $35,000 in interest payments and about $300 per month in monthly mortgage payments.
 Of course, the money you sink into the house in the recast won’t be available for investing or other purposes.

 Keep in mind, recasting doesn’t reduce the term of your mortgage, just how much you pay each month.
+Use our amortization schedule calculator to determine what your new monthly payments will be.

 Mortgage recasting qualifications and availability